GrassLab/osc2021/README.md

 | 0856167    | Yunyung        | 許振揚| yungyung7654321@gmail.com  |

 ### Introduction
-A file system manages data in storage mediums.
-Each file system has a specific way to store and retrieve the data.
-Hence, a virtual file system(VFS) is common in general-purpose OS to provide a unified interface for all file systems.

-In this lab, we’ll implement a memory-based file system(tmpfs) to get familiar with the concept of VFS.
-In the next lab, we’ll implement the FAT32 file system to access files from an SD card.
-It’s recommended to do both together.
+In the previous lab, the file’s operations were only in the memory.
+In this lab, we are going to read data from an external storage device, modify it in the memory, and write it back.
+In addition, we are going to implement the basic of the FAT32 file system.

 ### Goals of this lab
-- Understand how to set up a root file system.
+- Understand how to read/write data from an SD card.

-- Implement temporary file system (tmpfs) as root file system.
+- Implement the FAT32 file system.

-- Understand how to create, open, close, read, and write files.

-- Implement VFS interface, including create, open, close, read, write, mkdir, chdir, ls <directory>, mount/unmount interface.

-- Implement multi-level VFS and absoute/relative pathname lookup.
+- Implement the FAT32 file system that meet the VFS interface.

-- Understand how a user process access files through the virtual file system.

-- Implement a user process to access files through VFS.
+- Mount the FAT32 partition in sd card to VFS.

+- Read/Parse Master Boot Record(MBR) and FAT32 boot sector.

-- Understand how to mount a file system and look up a file across file systems.
+- Understand how to access devices by the VFS.

-- Implement mount/unmount a file system and look up a file across file systems.
+- Implement Open(lookup)/Read/Write/Create function and register to VFS interface for manipulating a file in FAT32 and sd card.

-- Understand how to design the procfs.
+- Understand how memory be used as a cache for slow external storage mediums.

 ## Directory structure
 ```